MDAnalysis/cookiecutter-mdakit/docs/source/usage.rst

 git tags.

 By default, versioning will start from ``0.0.0``.
-You can install versioningit_ to check versioning it from commandline:
+You can install versioningit_ to check the current versioningit output from commandline:

 .. code-block:: bash